 background, I am very knowledgeable in both the BullCharts software and

-core business activities include:
+core (part-time) business activities include:

 also have access to a network of people who are specialists in their

 own right.
 If there is something that I cannot handle, then I refer one